Due to the pace and scale of the outbreak, current investigation of potential therapies focuses on re-purposing existing approved drugs (1)

-On 22nd March WHO launched a global trial, SOLIDARITY, of the most promising 4 therapies, Remdesivir, Chloroquine and hydroxychloroquine, Ritonavir/Lopinavir combination, and Ritonavir/Lopinavir with Interferon-Beta.
+On 22nd March WHO launched a global trial, SOLIDARITY, of the most promising 4 therapies, Remdesivir, Chloroquine or hydroxychloroquine, Ritonavir/Lopinavir combination, and Ritonavir/Lopinavir with Interferon-Beta.
 The trial is designed to be as simple as possible measuring only death or recovery and takes account of local drug availability.
 It is randomised but not blinded.
+WHO hope to reduce the timescale of the standard RCT by 80%.
+As of 3rd June, over 3.5 thousand patients have been enrolled in 35 countries (4)

 1.Baron et. al. Teicoplanin: an alternative drug for the treatment of coronavirus COVID-19?
 Int J Antimicrob Agents.
 2020 Mar 13:105944.
 Availabile from: https://www.ncbi.nlm.nih.gov/pubmed/32179150 [Epub ahead of print, accessed 20.3.20]